What is Alzheimer’s Disease?

 Alzheimer’s Disease (AD) is characterised by a progressive loss of cognitive functions including memory, language, judgment, praxis and orientation and is diagnosed on the basis of shrinking in the thickness of the medial temporal lobe, which is considered to be the primary pathology that generates the associated symptoms .
-The detectable, preclinical phase of AD presents as mild cognitive impairment (MCI).
+The detectable, preclinical phase of AD presents as mild cognitive impairment (MCI) often called pre-dementia.
 Episodic memory impairment is the most common initial symptom of MCI .
 Poor performance in verbal or visuospatial memory recall, processing speed, attention and executive function tasks requiring planning or judgement & semantic fluency are common predictors of Alzheimer’s risk.
 These are included in Food for the Brain’s Cognitive Function Test, which has been validated against existing best tests for these functions .

 Figure 1 below shows the spread of Alzheimer’s neurodegeneration over 50 years.